HTTPArchive/almanac.httparchive.org/src/content/en/2022/fonts.md

   )
 }}

+The most used `font-variant` value is `small-caps` at 1.4% of pages.
+This is surprising, because small caps are only supported by 0.7% of fonts.
+That means that most people using `font-variant: small-caps` and `font-variant-caps` will get faux small caps that are generated by the browser instead of small caps created by the type designer!
+In the future, you can avoid faux small caps by using the <a hreflang="en" href="https://drafts.csswg.org/css-fonts-4/#font-synthesis-small-caps">font-synthesis-small-caps property</a>.

 The other values roughly match what is provided by the fonts themselves.
-Even though use of the `font-variant` properties is low, we expect (or rather hope) that these numbers will go up over time and use of `font-feature-settings` becomes relegated to use with custom or proprietary OpenType features.
+Even though use of the `font-variant` properties is low, we expect—or rather hope—that these numbers will go up over time and use of `font-feature-settings` becomes relegated to use with custom or proprietary OpenType features.

-### Writing system & languages
+### Writing system and languages

 To understand what kind of fonts are being made and used, we thought it would be interesting to look at what languages fonts support.
 For example, do people make a lot of German, Vietnamese, or Urdu fonts?
 Unfortunately, it is hard to answer this question because a lot of languages share the same writing system.
 That means they might share the same character set, but might have only been explicitly designed for one specific language.
 So instead of languages, we'll take a look at writing systems.